mooredan/unifuzz/README.md

 # Native build (on Linux or macOS)
 make

-# Cross-compile for macOS arm64 from Linux
+# To cross-compile for macOS (Apple Silicon) from Linux:
+make OS=Darwin

+# To cross-compile for Windows from Linux:
-make FORCE_CROSS=1
+make OS=Windows_NT

+Note: The `sqlite/` directory includes the required `sqlite3.h` and `sqlite3ext.h` headers from the official SQLite amalgamation.
+These are needed for Windows compilation and are included in the repository.
+No installation is required.

-# Run tests
+# Run tests - native testing only (Linux or Mac)
 make testall

 # Package prebuilt libraries for distribution